-The Strategic Plan is the framework for how the County will invest its CDBG, HOME, and ESG funding during program years 2020 through 2024 based on the data and information analyzed in the Needs Assessment and Market Analysis and in consideration of stakeholder input.
-The Strategic Plan outlines goals and measurable outcomes for addressing priority needs during the Consolidated Plan period and is divided into the following sections:
+The Strategic Plan is the framework for how the County will invest its CDBG, HOME, and ESG funding for 2020-2024 based on the data and information analyzed in the Needs Assessment, Market Analysis, and in consideration of stakeholder input.
+The Strategic Plan outlines goals and outcomes for addressing priority needs and is divided into the following sections:

-Geographic Priorities - The County will primarily allocate CDBG, HOME, and ESG funds on a countywide basis based on current needs, the availability of funds, and capacity.
-Projects may be carried out in areas that qualify as low- and moderate-income based on data provided by HUD annually.
+Geographic Priorities - The County will primarily allocate CDBG, HOME, and ESG funds on a Countywide basis based on current needs, the availability of funds, and capacity.

-Priority Needs - Funds are allocated based on the priorities established from the data in Needs Assessment and Market Analysis, data gathered through the 2020 Consolidated Plan survey, and local reports.
+Priority Needs - Funds are allocated based priority needs established from analysis of the Needs Assessment, Market Analysis, and from public input.
 The County identified five priority needs including: increase access to affordable housing, increase access to public services, improve access to public facilities/infrastructure, increase access to homeless prevention services, and program administration.
-Due to funding limitations, the County will use HUD funds on "high" priority projects and activities and coordinate with County departments and community stakeholders to address unmet needs not funded through this Consolidated Plan.
+Due to funding limitations, the County will use HUD funds on "high" priority projects and activities.

 Influence of Market Conditions - In making funding decisions, the County will also consider housing market conditions.
 Housing market considerations include the limited availability of affordable housing, high incidence of housing cost burden, and housing costs that are significantly higher than fair markets rents.
-Limited resources also influence the housing assistance that the County will provide.

-Anticipated Resources - This section of Plan identifies the resources the County anticipates will be available to address the priority needs.
-During the five-year period covered by this Plan, the estimated amount of HUD funds available is \$15,425,475 based on the CDBG, HOME, and ESG funding levels for the first year of the Plan.
-This amount also includes annual program income expected from the HOME program.
+Anticipated Resources -During the five-year period covered by this Plan, the estimated amount of HUD funds available is \$15,425,475 based on the CDBG, HOME, and ESG funding levels for the first year of the Plan.

-Institutional Delivery Structure - The County's institutional delivery structure is comprised of the organizations or departments that will be involved in carrying out the program objectives.
-The Community Services Department is responsible for overall program administration and planning.
-The Community Services Department coordinates with other County Departments and with community organizations to ensure compliance with program requirements when carrying out projects.
+Institutional Delivery Structure - The County's institutional delivery structure is comprised of the organizations or departments that will carry out program objectives.
+The Community Services Department is responsible for overall program administration.

-Goals - The County has set fifteen goals for the term of the Consolidated Plan to address the priority needs.
-The goals are minor home repair, housing program delivery, housing construction-homeowner, housing construction-rental, tenant-based rental assistance, purchase assistance, housing rehabilitation, CHDO set-aside, neighborhood revitalization, demolition and clearance, public service assistance, shelter operations and essential services, rapid re-housing, HMIS administration, and planning and administration.
-This section of the Plan also identifies the anticipated accomplishments for each goal.
+Goals - The County has set fifteen goals including: minor home repair, housing program delivery, housing construction-homeowner, housing construction-rental, tenant-based rental assistance, purchase assistance, housing rehabilitation, CHDO set-aside, neighborhood revitalization, demolition and clearance, public service assistance, shelter operations and essential services, rapid re-housing, HMIS administration, and planning and administration.

-Public Housing Accessibility and Involvement - Both the Seminole County Housing Authority and Sanford Housing Authority manage public housing units and administer the Housing Choice Voucher Program.
-The goal of the Housing Choice Voucher Program and of the housing authorities is to provide affordable rental housing to low-income persons.
-The County will continue to strive to be a community that does not discriminate based on source of income or limit housing opportunities for housing choice voucher holders who desire to reside in Seminole County.
+Public Housing Accessibility and Involvement - The Seminole County Housing Authority and Sanford Housing Authority manage public housing units and administer the Housing Choice Voucher Program.
+The goal is to provide affordable rental housing to low-income persons.

-Barriers to Affordable Housing - It is a goal of the County to increase the supply of affordable housing for low-and moderate-income persons.
-To accomplish this goal the County must overcome any barriers to the creation of affordable housing.
-During the term of the Strategic Plan, the County will take actions to address barriers to affordable housing identified in the Local Housing Assistance Plan, the Comprehensive Plan Housing Element, and the Analysis of Impediments to Fair Housing Choice (AI).
+Barriers to Affordable Housing - The County will take actions to address barriers to affordable housing identified in the Local Housing Assistance Plan, the Comprehensive Plan Housing Element, and the Analysis of Impediments to Fair Housing Choice (AI).

-Homelessness Strategy - The Point-in-Time count and data in the Needs Assessment shows that there are extremely low-income individuals and families that may be susceptible to homelessness after just one crisis.
-To address current homeless needs and curb future homelessness, the County will use their ESG funds for rapid re-housing and homelessness prevention activities.
+Homelessness Strategy - To address current homeless needs and curb future homelessness, the County will use their ESG funds for rapid re-housing and homelessness prevention activities.

 Lead-Based Paint Hazards - The County is obligated to take steps to address lead hazards when assisting housing built before 1978.
-For any housing rehabilitation projects that involve HUD funding, the County will follow its policies and procedures to ensure that the occupants of the housing, especially young children, are not exposed to lead-based paint, and that families are aware of the risk.
+For any housing rehabilitation the County will follow its policies and procedures to ensure that occupants are not exposed to lead-based paint.